 A. The applicant can demonstrate by review of historical records or photographs that the alternative is correct and appropriate to architecture in the region, and especially West Linn, in 1880 - 1915.

-B. The applicant is incorporating exceptional 1880 - 1915 architecture into the building which overcompensates for an omission.
+B. The applicant is incorporating exceptional 1880 - 1915 architecture into the building which overcompensates for an omission, deviation, or use of non-period materials.
 The emphasis is upon superior design, detail, or workmanship.